AKEric/skinner/README.md

 To install the tool, fulfill the 'Requirements', and then 'Integrate into your pipeline', covered in the below sections.

 The "Requirements" step makes sure you have both numpy and scipy installed in a place where Maya Python can see them:  The Skinner tool leverages these external packages, so it's up to the user to install them.
 The section also explains how to test they've been installed correctly in Maya before continuing.
+Note: As of at least Maya 2025, Maya comes with it's own internal version of numpy, but scipy still needs installed.

 The "Integrate into your piepline" sections explains how to figure out where you should extract _this_ code, from the zip.
 Since this tool could be used by anyone from a hobbiest to a AAA studio, it's up to the user to understand where to extract the tools, but that section fully explains how to do this, if you're unfamilar with the process.